AmitBhardwaj26/DSA/Leetcode/May/1498. Number of Subsequences That Satisfy the Given Sum Condition/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].
+You are given an array of integers nums and an integer target.

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+Return the number of non-empty subsequences of nums such that the sum of the minimum and maximum element on it is less or equal to target.
+Since the answer may be too large, return it modulo 109 + 7.
 </p>